deanpcmad/muck/README.md

   storage do
     # Specifies the directory that backups will be stored for this server.
 You
-    # can use :hostname to insert the name of the hostname automatically and
+    # can use :app_name to insert the name of the app automatically and
     # :database to insert the database name.
-    path "/data/:hostname/:database"
+    path "/data/:app_name/:database"

     # The number of backups to keep
     keep 50
   end